This Whole Wheat Sourdough Bread is an easy recipe that is a delicious and healthy option for your family.

-Whole wheat flour has a higher protein content than white flour, so it can make the dough more difficult to work with and take longer to rise.
-Also, whole wheat flour will give the bread a denser texture.
+Using whole wheat flour can make dough a littke more difficult to work with and takes longer to rise.
+Also, using 100% whole wheat flour will give the bread a slightly denser texture.

 Yes, you can use whole wheat flour to make a sourdough starter.
 The process is the same as if you were using all-purpose flour.
 In my homemade sourdough starter post, one of the starters I make uses whole wheat flour.